-How Can I Stop My Dog From Getting Overly Excited When Holiday Guests Arrive?
+How to Stop Dogs From Getting Overly Excited When Holiday Guests Arrive

 Expert advice for people with dogs who jump, bark, and generally go nuts when people come over.

-I’m hosting a dinner soon but I’m a little concerned about my dogs’ bad manners.
-They are pretty high-spirited pups, who tend to bark at, jump on, and lick anyone who walks through the door.
+I’m hosting a big holiday dinner soon, but I’m a little concerned about my dogs’ behavior.
+They are pretty high-energy pups, who tend to jump on, bark at, and lick anyone who enters our home.
 Most of my friends love dogs, but not all.
-In the past, I've tried redirection, keeping the dogs confined in another room (this curbs the jumping and licking, not the barking), and having a dedicated dog person monitor the dogs.
+In the past, I've tried redirection, keeping the dogs confined in another room (this curbs the jumping and licking, but not the barking), and having a dedicated dog person monitor the dogs.
 Do you have any other tips?

-Having guests is a real challenge for people with friendly, exuberant dogs.
-The good news is there are a lot of ways to ease the social awkwardness when enthusiastic dogs collide (sometimes literally) with humans.
-You’re definitely on the right track with your plans to manage the situation.
-The smallest details can make a big difference, so by tweaking what you’re already doing and adding some new tactics, we can develop an approach that will help your dogs be their best selves.
-Here are some ways to tone down your dog’s overly excited greeting style.
+Inviting people over can be difficult for people with exuberant, friendly dogs.
+Luckily, there are a lot of ways to ease the social awkwardness when overexcited dogs (sometimes literally) with humans — and you’re already on the right track.
+The smallest details can make a big difference, so by adjusting what you’re already doing and adding a few simple new tactics, we can create an approach that will help your pups be their best selves.
+Here are some ways to tone down your dog’s enthusiastic greeting style.

 Redirect your dog with an irresistible item.

-This is a great strategy, but it only works if what you offer is amazing enough to keep their attention.
-For toy-motivated dogs, a game of fetch or tug as visitors arrive may help them channel their excitement.
-Also, using top-quality, rarely offered treats or chews that the dogs care about can make all the difference.
+This can work like a charm, as long as what you offer is fantastic enough to keep their attention.
+For toy-motivated dogs, a game of tug or fetch as guests arrive might help them redirect their excitement.
+Using top-quality, rarely offered chews or treats can make all the difference.

-A list of options that may refocus even the most social dogs’ interest includes real bones; Kongsopens in a new tab stuffed with steak, chicken or peanut butteropens in a new tab; Greenies; bully sticks; and stuffed cow hooves.
-(A caveat: Check with your veterinarian to find out what items are safe for your particular dog, and which should be avoided.)
+A list of options that may refocus even the most social dogs’ interest includes real bones; Kongs stuffed with steak, chicken or peanut butter; bully sticks (with caution for puppies); Greenies; and stuffed cow hooves.
+(One caveat: Check with your veterinarian to determine what items are safe for your dog and which should be avoided.)

 Briefly confine your dog in a room, behind a gate or in a puppy pen.